feyzabecerr/covid_data_mining_2/README.md

-# covid_data_mining_2
+# Data Mining on Covid Mobility Data
-Applying data exploration methods to Covid Data.
+Applying some data preproccessing methods to Covid Data.

+* Used;
+* Data preprocessing methods,
+* Data Visualitazion.